Raj K. Aggarwal

-Raj Kumar Aggarwal OBE DL (born 1949) is a Welsh-Indian pharmacist, public health expert, businessman and the first ever Honorary Consul for India with jurisdiction for Wales.
+Raj Kumar Aggarwal OBE DL (born 1949) is a Kenya-born Welsh pharmacist, public health expert, businessman and the first ever Honorary Consul for India with jurisdiction for Wales.
 In this role, he is responsible for helping to further links between Welsh and Indian business, educational establishments and cultural organisations, as well as looking after the needs of Indian nationals living and working in Wales.
 In March 2015, he was appointed president of the Consular Association of Wales.

 As chairman of Kidney Wales Foundation, Aggarwal campaigned and provided evidence from 2007 onwards for a deemed consent or 'soft opt out' to increase the number of organs available for transplantation and save lives.
 The Human Transplantation Wales Act received Royal Assent on 10 September 2013.
 The law came into effect on 1 December 2015.
 In its first year the number of patients waiting for organ donation dropped 38% from 309 in 2010/11 to 193 in 2015/16 and it was said to represent "considerable progress".